pingcap/docs-tidb-operator/en/restore-from-s3.md

       storageSize: 1Gi
     ```

-+ Create the `Restore` CR, and restore the cluster data by binding IAM with Pod to grant permissions:
++ Create the `Restore` CR, and restore the cluster data from Amazon S3 by binding IAM with Pod to grant permissions:

     {{< copyable "shell-regular" >}}